 A no-deal Brexit: what it could mean for air travel, mobile phones and driving abroad

 If we leave the EU without a Brexit deal, there could be some disruption to flights between the UK and the EU.
-You’d also have to get a Green Card if you wanted to drive your car in the EU and new passports will change.
+You’ll also have to get a Green Card if you want to drive your car in the EU and new passports will change.
 Find out how you could be affected.

 Flights between the UK and the EU after a no-deal Brexit